DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <br />

 <a name="docs"></a>
-**What forms will I need to fill out the survey?**<br />
+**What forms will I need?**<br />
-The survey will ask you to submit pictures of all relevant tax forms and receipts for 2020 and a photo ID.
+Regardless of whether you will be meeting in-person or online, you will be asked you for all relevant tax forms and receipts for 2021.
+If your appointment is online, you will need to submit pictures of all relevant tax forms, receipts, and a photo ID.
 Examples include:

 <div class="row">
 <div class="col-md-6">